GarhomLee/LeetCode/README.md

 1252.
 Cells with Odd Values in a Matrix
 1275.
 Find Winner on a Tic Tac Toe Game
 1342.
 Number of Steps to Reduce a Number to Zero
-1486.
+1404.
+Number of Steps to Reduce a Number in Binary Representation to One 1486.
 XOR Operation in an Array